pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/eks.md

 The [`ConfigFile` class](/registry/packages/kubernetes/api-docs/yaml/configfile) can be used to deploy a single YAML file, whereas the [`ConfigGroup` class](/registry/packages/kubernetes/api-docs/yaml/configgroup) can deploy a collection of files, either from a set of files or in-memory representations.

 For example, we have a directory, `app/`, containing the YAML for the [Kubernetes Guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) as a `guestbook.yaml` file.
-Because the app is in a single file, you'll use the `ConfigFile`.
+Because the app is in a single file, you'll use the `ConfigFile` class.

 {{% notes type="warning" %}}
 By default, Pulumi targets clusters based on your local `kubeconfig`.
 If you do not have an EKS cluster, see the [Provisioning a new EKS cluster](#provisioning-a-new-eks-cluster) section above.